-I received this book for free from Author in exchange for an honest review.
+I received this book for free from Author to facilitate my review.
 This does not affect my opinion of the book or the content of my review.Blending Chords by Amy Kaybach

 Also by this author: Bridging the Silence

 Series: Blind Rebels #2

 Also in this series: Reviving The Rhythm, Finding Harmony

 Format: ARC, eBook